faraasat/mongoose-to-erd/README.md

 3. Maps schema types into a structured object tree
 4. Converts this structure into D2 markup
 5. Renders diagrams using the D2 engine

 ---

-## 💡 Tips

-- Ensure all models are registered via `mongoose.model(...)` before calling `mongooseToErdMain`.
-- Use `.bind(mongoose)` when passing the model getter for type safety.
-- Open SVGs in your browser, Figma, or VS Code for preview.

----